Should College Athletes Be Paid?

 The scene is played out nationwide that same day across dozens of U.S. college campuses — packed stadiums, network contracts, apparel deals, wealthy coaches.

 College sports, particularly football, are a big deal and a big business.
-The Department of Education reported that college athletic programs collected $14 billion in total revenue last year, up from $4 billion in 2003.
+The Department of Education reported that college athletic programs collected $14 billion in total revenue in 2019, up from $4 billion in 2003.
 And that doesn't include income from broadcasting rights and corporate sponsorships.

 More than 100 Division I coaches earn over $1 million per year.
 The top 25 football coaches take home an average of $5.2 million, while the top 25 basketball coaches bring in $3.2 million.
 In 41 states, the highest-paid public employee is a football or basketball coach.